-#361 BIOLOGY-T Credit: 1.00 Year

-Prerequisite: Physical Science Grades: 10-12 Fee charged
+#361 BIOLOGY-T Credit: 1.00 Year Prerequisite: Physical Science Grades: 10-12 Fee charged

-Biology is the study of the three basic p

-and patterns of change.
+Biology is the study of the three basic patterns of life; patterns of structure, patterns of function and patterns of change.
 The course deals with living organisms in all their manifestations.
 It is a laboratory course.
 Use of technology allows students to be actively thinking about information, making choices, and executing skills.
 This course meets all the requirements for the state of Ohio's end-of-course exams.
 The course of study includes: Heredity, Evolution, Diversity, and Interdependence of Life and Cellular Structure, Function and Processes.